Robocallers Took $3M From Trump and Hillary Donors, Donated $19

 The indictment isn’t the first time Tunstall has been accused of operating fraudulent PACs.

-Tunstall had made an initial appearance in U.S. District Court on Tuesday, and Reyes and Davies are set for their first appearances on Wednesday, federal authorities said.
+Tunstall made an initial appearance in U.S. District Court on Tuesday, and Reyes and Davies are set for their first appearances on Wednesday, federal authorities said.

-If convicted of all counts, Tunstall and Reyes could face a maximum of 125 years behind bars.
+If convicted on all counts, Tunstall and Reyes could face a maximum of 125 years behind bars.
 Davies could be imprisoned for up to 65 years.